What Hemorrhoids Actually Are — And 4 Ways to Find Relief

-© Raymond Forbes LLC / Stocksy United
+© Marc Tran / Stocksy United

 Call them hemorrhoids, piles or just a (literal) pain in the behind.
 If you’re stressing every time you need to park it on the porcelain throne, you’re not alone.